samuelbernardo/openldap/README.md

 - do orquestration using terraform with provider libvirt (or AWS EC2 as suggested in [1]) and provisioner ansible
 - base image: CentOS 7
 - ldap setup and configuration using ansible
+- ldap instance with meta backend to allow multiple domains to be accessible from the same ldap client

 Terraform will allow the code independency from the provider.
 Ansible provisioner will automate the deployment and configuration using the modules such as [2].